dusk-network/schnorr/README.md

 - **Signatures**: Module containing functions to verify the validity of Schnorr signatures.
 - **Gadgets**: Contains the Plonk gadgets for signature verification.

+## Schnorr Sigma Protocol

+The signature scheme implemented within the Phoenix protocol is based on the Schnorr Sigma protocol, compiled alongside the Fiat–Shamir transformation, to serve as a non-interactive signature scheme.
+Specifically, the Phoenix protocol employs a variant that utilizes double keys, enabling the delegation of computational processes within the protocol's later stages.

+### Signature Scheme Description

+The details of the signature scheme are as follows:

+- **Setup**: A secret key `sk` is sampled from the finite field `F_t`, and corresponding public keys are computed as `pk = sk * G` and `pk' = sk * G'`, where `G` and `G'` are generators of the JubJub elliptic curve group `J`.
+The public key pair is represented as `(pk, pk')`.

+- **Signing Process**: To sign a message `m` using the secret key `sk`, a random scalar `r` is drawn from `F_t`.
+The commitment points `(R, R')` are calculated by multiplying `r` with the base points `G` and `G'`.
+A challenge `c` is derived by hashing the tuple `(m, R, R')`, and the response `u` is computed as `u = r - c * sk`.
+The signature is then the tuple `(R, R', u)`.

+- **Verification Procedure**: Given a public key pair `(pk, pk')`, a message `m`, and a signature `(R, R', u)`, the verification involves recalculating the challenge `c` using the hash of `(m, R, R')` and checking if the equalities `R = u * G + c * pk` and `R' = u * G' + c * pk'` are satisfied.
+If both equalities hold, the signature is deemed valid.

+### Notes on Security and Implementation

+The implemented signature scheme is existentially unforgeable under chosen-message attacks assuming the hardness of the discrete logarithm problem in the random oracle model.
+This property is detailed in Section 12.5.1 of Katz and Lindell's Introduction to Modern Cryptography.

+While the basic Schnorr signature scheme is a widely recognized construct, the double-key variant as employed by Phoenix is a novel introduction.
+In the context of the transaction protocol, this allows for the delegation of proof computations without compromising the confidentiality of the signer's secret key.

 ## Usage
 To integrate the `dusk-schnorr` crate into your project, add it with the following command:
 ```bash